In today's world, almost everything has moved online. For businesses, this includes shifting from on-premises to cloud-based software systems.

 Access: Employees cannot access the software unless they are on-site.
 As a result, your employees lose the ability to collaborate on projects outside of the office.

-The capital investment, ongoing maintenance, and responsibility of server hardware are enough to make an organization think twice about installing on-premise software.
+The capital investment, ongoing maintenance, and responsibility of server hardware are enough to make an organization think twice about installing on-premises software.

 For this reason, an increasing number of organizations have transitioned, turning to the Software-as-a-Service (SaaS) model to address their specific needs.